 Test-tube research suggests that it may also suppress prostate cancer metastasis (International Journal of Medical Sciences, Jan.
 1, 2015).
 We haven’t seen clinical trials of berberine to treat this kind of cancer, however.

-Your friend is wise to be taking berberine under his specialist’s supervision.
+Your friend is wise to be taking the supplement under his specialist’s supervision.
 This compound appears to have a lot of promise, but there is very little information on how real men with cancer of the prostate might respond to it.
 This way the oncologist can monitor the results of this experiment.
+In addition to prostate cancer, researchers are investigating its activity against cancers triggered by herpes viruses (Viruses, May 28, 2021).

-You may also wish to review this article:
+You may also wish to review this article on mushrooms against prostate cancer.

 You can learn a lot more about berberine in our Herb Library.
 Here is a link to Oregon Grape.